The Green Network

 The Green Network is a partnership between ACAP Saint John and community stakeholders like the Fundy Regional Solid Waste Commission and the City of Saint John.
 This partnership has been designed to encourage individuals, community groups, businesses and schools to take real action (against the environmental degradation of littering and illegal dumping) by organizing community cleanups throughout the region.

 The Green Network continues to highlight the success of this volunteer based model as increasing numbers of people from throughout Greater Saint John become engaged in the hands-on grassroots management of their local environment.
-In 2016, the Green Network helped organized cleanups involving 855 volunteers, which resulted in the removal of 6,800 kg of debris from the Greater Saint John area.
+In 2017, the Green Network helped organized 19 different cleanups involving 578 volunteers, which resulted in the removal of 4,880 kg of debris from the Greater Saint John area.

 In 2016 we launched our #PortCityPickUp Contest.
 Use the hashtag and post a photo of yourself on social media while your cleaning our environment during your cleanup event or while your out being active on your own to be entered to win a green prize.